nightmire777/BloodFlame-Archive/dontreadme.md

 1st guess : select * from dogs where id = 'userinput'
 with this many attempts i took and none succeeded , not even outputting the 1st dog's name.

-AAfter a few hours of searching , i came across something about information.schema.tables.
+After a few hours of searching , i came across something about information.schema.tables.
 OH , after 1 semester of sql , i didnt even know this table existed....
 In fact , many more tables not only this one.... that aside, i tried to enter some strings like